anthonycaccese/art-book-next-addons/backgrounds/chrizzos-favorites/README.md

 Be aware: This is by no means an elaborate art project.
 There's a lot of people out there who create gorgeous themes (or customizations), I am not one of them and I do not claim to be!

-As a user of [KNULLI](https://www.knulli.org), I have customized the great Art-Book-Next theme a tiny bit.
+However, as a user of [KNULLI](https://www.knulli.org), I have customized the great Art-Book-Next theme a **tiny** bit.
 In this package you find

 * my `artwork` folder with screenshots for all the different systems
 * my KNULLI Bootlogo